ScarlettSwift/Weather-Forecast/README.md

 # bricksplayer
-remember the game you played when you are young?
+remember the game you played when you were young?
 It looks just like that.